 Costs education – face-to-face costs seminars, including customised in-house continuing professional development (CPD) programs.

-Costs Guidebook 6th Edition – a practical introduction to costs, featuring a suite of customisable precedents for compulsory costs disclosure and fee agreements.
-Please note that the sections on workers compensation, motor accidents, contracting out letters and the standard costs agreements are in the process of being updated.
+Costs Guidebook 6th Edition Revised – a practical introduction to costs, featuring a suite of customisable precedents for compulsory costs disclosure and fee agreements.

 Precedents and forms – download up-to-date samples which assist in ensuring compliance.